 This style is essentially a Full Goatee with the bottom edges of the sides tailing back partially across the jawline.
 Think of it as the start of a chinstrap.

-Men often wonder how wide their neckline should be considering the sides seem to track backwards as they reach the jawline.
+Men often wonder how wide their neckline should be considering the sides seem to track backward as they reach the jawline.

 The simplest way to tackle this problem is to simply have the neckline be as wide as the widest part of the goatee.

-Yes, this will therefore very much depend on how far back the extended goatee extends backward along the jawline.
+Yes, this will therefore very much depend on how far back the extended goatee extends backward.

 2. The Long Goatee Neckline